Skip to content

 • To be able to format data

-• To implement a more efficient use of tools
+• To implement the more efficient use of tools

 Collecting information in order to take the correct decisions